 Most blue moki landings are taken by setnet or trawl on the east coast between the Bay of Plenty (BoP) and Kaikoura, although small quantities are taken in most New Zealand coastal waters.
-While the proportions of the total commercial landings taken by setnet and trawl have varied over time, setnetting has been the predominant method (60%) since 1979.
+While the proportions of the total commercial landings taken by setnet and trawl have varied over time, setnetting has been the predominant method, accounting for 50-60% of the annual catch during 1989/90-2011/12.
+The proportion of the catch taken by set net declined in the more recent years (to 2015/16) and catches by the two methods were at about parity during this period.